championluo/01-rcli/README.md

-rcli is a rust CLI tool。
+rcli is a rust CLI tool